Ariane 5 Rocket Launch, 1996

 On June 4th, 1996, the very first Ariane 5 rocket test flight launched.
 37 seconds later, the rocket flipped 90 degrees in the wrong direction, and less than two seconds later, the boosters ripped apart.
 This caused the self-destruct mechanism to trigger, and the spacecraft was consumed in a fireball.
 The launch failure was due to a malfunction in the control software and is widely acknowledged as one of the most expensive software failures in history.

-The launch cost nearly $370m, led to a public inquiry, and delayed scientific research into workings of the field for almost 4 years.
+The launch cost nearly $370m, led to a public inquiry and delayed scientific research into the workings of the field for almost 4 years.

 What caused the malfunction?

 The Ariane 5 rocket reused working software from its predecessor, the Ariane 4.
 Unfortunately, the Ariane 5’s faster engines exploited a bug that was not found in previous models.